MorrisMA/M65C02A/README.md

     programmer the option to loop back and continue the execution of the single cycle move instruction.
 The multi-cycle version of the instruction transfers the entire block before terminating.
-Because of this behavior, the multi-cycle move instruction is not interruptable.
+Because of this behavior, the multi-cycle move instruction is NOT interruptable.
 The source and destination pointers may be independently configured to increment, decrement, or hold.
 These features allow the M65C02A move instruction to support a wide range of data transfer tasks.

-    (19)    M65C02A core implements a zero page (and stack-relative) accumulator- memory exchange instruction.
+    (19)    M65C02A core implements a zero page pre-indexed by X accumulator- memory exchange instruction.
 The M65C02A prefix instructions may be used as needed to add indirection to the addressing mode, override the operand width, and the source and destination accumulator/register.